-4.3.6.5 Procedure for Set Aside Overages
+4.3.6.4 Procedure for Set Aside Overages

 If the episodic event set aside is exceeded, any overages will be deducted from the next year's episodic event set aside amount.
-Should quota reconciliation be chosen in Section 4.3.3, overages of the episodic events set aside program will be forgiven if the coastwide TAC is not exceeded; however, if the coastwide TAC is exceeded, "common pool" quota will not be distributed to the episodic events set aside and the overage will be paid back in full the following year.
 Unused quota from a region or state can be transferred to the set aside to reduce an overage.